 - 1. Apply and hold the tow vehicle brakes. - 2.
-Have someone place wheels chocks under the RV wheels. - 3.
+Have someone place wheels chocks against the RV tires. - 3.
 When the wheel chocks are in place and the assistant is clear, release the tow vehicle brakes until the chocks absorb the load. - 4.
 Apply the tow vehicle parking brake. - 5.
-Shift the transmission to PARK, with an automatic transmission or low or reverse for manual transmissions.
+Shift the transmission to PARK with an automatic transmission or low or reverse for manual transmissions.